mklosi/yc-chatbot/README.md

 ### Parameters:
 * **query** (str): The question you want to ask based on the ingested news stories.
 * **top_n_results** (int): The number of top relevant documents to retrieve from ChromaDB.

+# Further Improvements

+* [fetch_stories.py](modules/fetch_stories.py) takes a long time to complete with very little mem footprint.
+Both the fetching of the HN items from the HN API, and the scraping of the html webpages associated with each item (story) can be parallelized using something like `aiohttp` and `asyncio`.
+* In [generate_reports.py](modules/generate_reports.py), currently I summarize each individual article separately and then summarize all summaries for each day.
+Running the summary generation on all the stories for each day at once, would probably yield better results, but I can't do that on my local machine.
+Probably the next step would be to move the code in GCP or AWS and use G5 or G6 instances to run it.